How To Remove Dust Mites From Home Naturally

 This is where plastic bags and refrigerator make a good combination.
 Place the stuffed toys or other items into the plastic bags and sealed them tight before placing them in the refrigerator.
 Leaving them for 24 hours in the frozen kingdom of the refrigerator puts an end to the dust mites in them.

 5. Vacuum Your Home Regularly

-If you spot dust in any corners of your home, it indicates a built-up of debris that includes dead skin cell.
+If you spot dust in any corners of your home, it indicates a build-up of debris that includes dead skin cells.
 It’s safe to assume that dust-prone areas are a good breeding place for dust mites.
 Cleaning off the specks of dust is mandatory, but I’ll recommend refraining from sweeping with a broom.

 The last thing you want is to send specks of dust flying in the air, along with dust mites and their fecal pellets.
 Instead, it pays to invest in a high-quality vacuum cleaner.
 Modern vacuum cleaners are usually installed with a HEPA filter, which trapped the dust mites in it and has an easy waste disposal mechanism.

 6. Use Special Dust Mites Vacuum Cleaner For Mattresses

 If there’s any spot in your home that deserves the most vacuuming, it’s the mattresses.
 Mattresses are dense with dust mites and fecal pellets that are deeply entrenched.
 A regular vacuum cleaner is not powerful enough to dislodge and suck dust mites from a mattress.

 Instead, you’ll need vacuum cleaners that are specially constructed for dust mites and other allergens.
 These vacuum cleaners are also equipped with HEPA filter but have more powerful suction power and for some models, heat and UV elements.